 The Los Angeles Chinatown Massacre

 Los Angeles has a lot of fascinating history – many great things have happened here – but, then again, a lot of VERY bad things have taken place here too and one of the things we strongly believe in at The Real Los Angeles Tours is talking about the good, the bad, and the ugly.
 One of the ugliest episodes in LA history was the Chinatown Massacre.
 It’s a horrible tale of corruption, greed, lust, mass murder and racism.
 It shines a light on the nature of life in Los Angeles during its early, Wild West, years and also teaches us the dangers of singling out a section of the population of a country and blaming it for whatever ills exist in that society.
-We’ve seen a lot of that in recent years, and history tells us that it’s highly dangerous when that happens.
-However history only tells us that when we listen to it and learn from it.
+We’ve seen a lot of this type of rhetoric in recent years, and history tells us that it’s highly dangerous when it happens.
+However history only teaches us when we listen to it – and learn from it.

 The small farming pueblo that Los Angeles was then had only recently celebrated its 90th anniversary on the night of the massacre.
 In that time it had passed from being in the territory of Spain, to Mexico and then, in 1848, to the United States.
-Throughout that time it had been a pretty unremarkable place that no one outside of Southern California had probably ever heard of.
+Throughout that time it had been a pretty unremarkable place that was pretty much unknown outside Southern California.
 That was about to change, because of the awful events of October 24th, 1871.

 The dispute that led to the Los Angeles Chinatown Massacre started, as so often is the case, with a beautiful woman – Yut Ho.
 She was kidnapped in San Francisco and brought down to LA.
 Her brother Choy set off in pursuit, with some of his friends, to get her back.
 They took a ship to San Pedro and then tracked her down to a property belonging to rival Tong leader Yo Hing, in Calle de Los Negros.